-Students can also link their volunteering activities with their academic studies and future careers by taking the Community Volunteering Unit, through the Curriculum Plus programme.
+Students can also link their volunteering activities with their academic studies and future careers by taking the Community Volunteering Unit.
 This gives formal recognition for their achievements and additional credits towards their final degree.
 There are also other accreditation pathways available to encourage students to maximise their potential through volunteering activities.

 Solent Students' Union actively promotes volunteering opportunities and in 2014 became the first Students' Union in the country to hold a Duke of Edinburgh Licence.
 Other volunteering opportunities include the Down to Earth Farm and Solent buddy scheme.

 If you are interested in volunteering in the community, please contact: firstname.lastname@example.org

 Our partnership with Southampton FC has steadily grown throughout the many years in which the club, our staff and our students have enjoyed productive working relationships.
 This partnership includes a variety of activities involving our students.

 Students from our BSc (Hons) Applied Sport Science course assist our teaching staff with testing the players' fitness in our BASES-accredited sport science labs.
 Players are put through their paces to help the Saints sport scientists analyse their fitness levels before the season starts.
 Testing includes endurance challenges on the VO2 Max machine, which sees the players pushed to their physical limit while oxygen in their bodies is monitored and blood samples are taken.

 Our qualified coaching students volunteer with the Saints Foundation, supporting and sustaining a wide variety of community-based projects, including, Barclays Premier League Works, Premier League Enterprise and Saints4Sport.